 – Practical preparation for EMS.

-– Ethical decisions of Wildlife Vets (Euthinasia, Diseases and Game management).
+– Ethical decisions of wildlife vets (euthanasia, diseases and game management).

 – Basic Veterinary Nursing.